 Due to their importance as a top predator species, and direct interaction with gwenis as a prey species in both lakes, bull trout are considered the next most important of the target resident species to directly monitor as a part of this program.
 For instance, it may be possible that changes to the abundance of bull trout could have an impact on the abundance of prey species (e.g., gwenis), so the abundance index for this species may be useful for informing whether this is a factor in gwenis population trends across the duration of the monitor.
 Or, conversely, bull trout abundance among years could be influenced by population trends for gwenis.
-Overall, catch rates for bull trout in 2019 were lower than 2016, 2017 and 2018, and higher than 2015.
-We made an initial attempt to plot a regression between bull trout CPUE and gwenis CPUE among years up to 2019 (see Figure 3.14), but the slopes were fairly flat and the correlations were weak based on the available data.
+Overall, catch rates for bull trout in 2020 were on par with every other available year except 2016 (in Seton Lake) and 2016 and 2017 (in Anderson Lake) which were significantly higher.
+We made a preliminary attempt to plot a regression between bull trout CPUE and gwenis CPUE among years up to 2020 (see Figure 3.14), but the slopes were fairly flat and the correlations were weak based on the available data.